Ysanne Spevack

-Ysanne Spevack (born 24 June 1972) is a British-American Jewish composer, conductor and arranger who plays violin, viola and cello, and assorted multi-instruments including mbira, keyboards and guitar. best known for her work recording and touring with the Smashing Pumpkins, David J, Michael Stipe, Tiesto, Elton John, Christina Perri, Hawkwind, Psychic TV, and Asian Dub Foundation.
-In 2018 she announced that her name has changed to Meena Ysanne.
+Ysanne Spevack (born 24 June 1972) is a British and American composer, conductor and arranger who plays violin, viola and cello, and assorted multi-instruments including mbira, keyboards and guitar. best known for her work recording and touring with the Smashing Pumpkins, David J, Michael Stipe, Tiesto, Elton John, Christina Perri, Hawkwind, Psychic TV, and Asian Dub Foundation.
+Since 2016, she has been known as Meena Ysanne.

 She has a dual career as a food writer.
 Her thirteen cookbooks have been published by HarperCollins and other book publishers internationally, and have led to her writing about food for the Los Angeles Times and other leading media outlets internationally.